For a day at the beach, head inland! Discover scenic lakes with sandy shores and water activities.

 Lake Havasu, Arizona

-Straddling the Arizona-California border, Lake Havasu attracts water sport lovers from both states to enjoy 60 miles of waterways on everything from jet skis to giant inflatable swans.
+Straddling the Arizona-California border, Lake Havasu attracts water sport lovers from both states to enjoy 60 miles of waterways on everything from Jet Skis to giant inflatable swans.
 Lake Havasu State Park has kayak and canoe rentals, launch ramps, and a large, white-sand beach.
 Load up the cooler and settle in on a large grass lawn with picnic tables, grills, and shade covers.
-Make it a weekend at the park’s 47-site campground or aboard a houseboat from nearby Nautical Watersports.
+Make it a weekend at the park’s 47-site campground or aboard a houseboat from nearby Nautical Watersports. —Garrick Ramirez

 Lake Berryessa, California

 Situated within oak-covered hills 45 minutes from Napa Valley wineries, Berryessa stretches 23 miles with pleasantly warm waters and quiet coves to swim or kayak.
 Yet, most are here to play on the open water.
-During summer, the lake is abuzz with jet skis, wakeboards, and water skis that can be rented from nearby Lake Berryessa Boat & Jet Ski Rentals.
-Visitors can take advantage of a public boat launch at Capell Cove, one of four free day use areas with picnic areas, restrooms, and easy shore access.
+During summer, the lake is abuzz with Jet Skis, wakeboards, and water skis that can be rented from nearby Lake Berryessa Boat & Jet Ski Rentals.
+Visitors can take advantage of a public boat launch at Capell Cove, one of four free day-use areas with picnic areas, restrooms, and easy shore access. —Garrick Ramirez

 Trillium Lake, Oregon